 Owners of manufacturing companies know first-hand just how rewarding careers in this sector can be, both financially and intellectually.
-However, our young talent may not realize the benefits a factory can offer.
-Manufacturing companies are having to find creative ways to breathe new life into their mature companies by enticing millennials — roughly defined as people born between 1982 and 2000 — to join their workforces.
+However, young talent may not realize the benefits a factory can offer.
+Manufacturing companies are having to find creative ways to breathe new life into their mature companies by enticing young talent to join their workforces.

 Offer value-added work environments

-Examples of offerings that appeal to millennials include flextime arrangements, mentoring programs, and additional training and licensing opportunities.
-For example, a millennial worker may be incentivized by a year-end bonus program that’s based on developing innovative solutions to lower costs and waste (lean manufacturing) or improve product quality (six sigma principles).
+Examples of offerings that appeal to young talent include flextime arrangements, mentoring programs, and additional training and licensing opportunities.
+For example, a young worker may be incentivized by a year-end bonus program that’s based on developing innovative solutions to lower costs and waste (lean manufacturing) or improve product quality (six sigma principles).

 Stay ahead of the technology curve

-Technology is an important part of the daily life of millennials — and they know how to use it to improve efficiency.
-Millennials are also likely to try to integrate intuitive devices and online services used in their personal lives into the workplace, such as tablets, video chat, social media and cloud computing.
+Technology is an important part of the daily life of younger employees — and they know how to use it to improve efficiency.
+This talent group will likely try to integrate intuitive devices and online services used in their personal lives into the workplace, such as tablets, video chat, social media and cloud computing.

-Managers can leverage millennials’ deep understanding of technology by involving them in purchasing decisions.
-Some forward-thinking manufacturers have even added millennials to their boards of directors to increase diversity and offer fresh, technology-driven perspectives on such issues as strategic investment decisions and data security.
+Managers can leverage their deep understanding of technology by involving them in purchasing decisions.
+Some forward-thinking manufacturers have even added young talent to their boards of directors to increase diversity and offer fresh, technology-driven perspectives on such issues as strategic investment decisions and data security.

-Manufacturers and millennials can be a winning combination.
-But first manufacturers need to refresh the sector’s image by promoting flexible work options and personal development opportunities, investing in millennial-friendly technology and participating in PLTW programs.
-Contact your financial advisor to brainstorm creative solutions and maximize the tax benefits of attracting and hiring millennials.
+Manufacturers and young talent can be a winning combination.
+But first manufacturers need to refresh the sector’s image by promoting flexible work options and personal development opportunities, investing in user-friendly technology and participating in PLTW programs.